Nasseredd/nasseredd.github.io/_blog/speech-and-language-processing/creating-a-mixture/creating-a-mixture.md

 We computed room impulse responses (RIRs) from a recorded signal in an enclosed room at five different positions: 90° and 45° to the right, 0°, and 90° and 45° to the left.
 The signals were played using five loudspeakers, while a KEMAR mannequin was used to position a PHL hearing aid simulator equipped with two microphones on the right ear and two on the left ear.
 Each of the five loudspeakers generated four distinct RIRs, representing the signal propagation to the four microphones.

-To simulate the $i$-th channel of the multichannel mixture, representing the signal propagation on the $i$-th microphone, we compute it as:
+To simulate the $$i$$-th channel of the multichannel mixture, representing the signal propagation on the $$i$$-th microphone, we compute it as:

 $$
 x_i[t] = h_{s,i} \;*\; s[t] + h_{n,i} \;*\; n[t]